hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

     .endModificationQuery();
 ```

 In this example the assembled query is made up of an initial section that is optionally followed by a WHERE clause.
-The WHERE clause will only be included in the query is the parameter `dept` is added to the parameter list with any non-null value.
+The WHERE clause will only be included in the query if the parameter `dept` is added to the parameter list with any non-null value.

 ## 1. Reusable Queries